Carreau/jupyter-book/keyboardshortcut.md

 The `help_text`, and `icon` are extra meta-data that are used in various context.
 For example, if you add an action to a toolbar a button will be created.
 The icon will automatically be applied to the button, and the help text will appear on hover.
 Actions also have the capacity to call sub-actions.
 This make the combination of multiple repetitive tasks, easy to customize.

+## defining an action.

+// icon are taken from font-awesome.
+// name should avoid spaces.